dominiquegodin/ATLAS-electron-identification/README.md

 --generator=ON  (enables batches generator; default=OFF)

 --plotting=ON  (enables plotting of accuracy history, distributions separations ans ROC curve; default=OFF)

---symmetries=ON (provides 3-fold data augmentation with vertical and horizontal images inversions; default=OFF)

 --cal_images=ON  (peforms no training and plots random calorimeter images for each layer; default=OFF)